pirjo2/DataEngMovie/README.md

 The aim of this project is to analyze and filter movies based on ratings and other attributes.
 This application helps users to filter out the highest-rated movies to discover and watch or filter out the best matches for users' desires.
 Also, if users want to watch the lowest-rated movies, then this application helps to filter them out.

+Questions we were trying to answer were:
+1. Are high budget movies on average rated higher than low budget movies?
+2. Are mostly female cast/ crew movies rated higher or lower than mostly male crew/ cast movies?
+3. What actor has participated in the most high-rated movies (movies with a rating of 4 or higher)?
+4. Which director has on average the highest rated movies?
+5. Which season has the highest rated movies?

+(Answers to these questions are on the Streamlit application).

 ### Source datasets:
 [Movielens (Small)](https://grouplens.org/datasets/movielens/latest/) <br>
 [TMDB 5000](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata/data?select=tmdb_5000_movies.csv)